mojahidhasan/educationpower_reactjs_nodejs/README.md

   npm run build
   npm run start
   ```

   Or

   ```bash
   npm run build-start
   #to build and start the server altogether.
   ```

-  It will run `npm run build` from the client to make an optimized production build and then run the server `node server.js` after that.

-  Both commands are needed to run otherwise some data from the server won't load such as course data.

 # Credits